How to Propose an Event

 The Event Planning Process

-- Once your proposal is approved, you must attend the scheduled Events Orientation meeting at which you will receive a checklist and contract for your event planning process, as well as access to a shared Google Drive folder of resources.
-If you absolutely cannot attend the scheduled orientation meeting, contact Julia and Ben to discuss alternative arrangements for receiving your checklist and contract.
-If you have prior experience as an Event Organizer, this information may be conveyed to you in email rather than in a meeting.
+- Once your proposal is approved, you must attend the scheduled events orientation meeting at which you will receive a checklist for your event planning process, as well as access to a shared Google Drive folder of resources.
+If you absolutely cannot attend the scheduled orientation meeting, contact Jean-Paul Gressieux and Ben Dillon to discuss alternative arrangements for receiving your checklist.
+If you have prior experience as an event organizer, this information may be conveyed to you in email rather than in a meeting.

 - Follow the steps of the checklist and utilize the resources provided.
 There is important material in these resources regarding: